Alexisbol/ada-template-website/Beatrice.md

 effect.
 </p>

-<p>In Fig.21, we want to measure how much explanatory power is added when including macro risk and volatility persistence.</p>
+<p> Then, we want to measure how much explanatory power is added when including macro risk and volatility persistence.</p>

 <div class="figure-block">
   <div id="fig21" style="width:100%; height:520px;"></div>